sunfounder/kepler-kit/docs/source/pyproject/py_neopixel.rst

 effectively ensuring the pixel point light color height consistent.

 The data transfer protocol use single NZR communication mode.
 After the pixel power-on reset, the DIN port receive data from controller, the first pixel collect initial 24bit data then sent to the internal data latch, the other data which reshaping by the internal signal reshaping amplification circuit sent to the next cascade pixel through the DO port.
-After transmission for each pixel，the signal to reduce 24bit. pixel adopt auto reshaping transmit technology, making the pixel cascade number is not limited the signal transmission, only depend on the speed of signal transmission.
+After transmission for each pixel, the signal to reduce 24bit. pixel adopt auto reshaping transmit technology, making the pixel cascade number is not limited the signal transmission, only depend on the speed of signal transmission.

 * :ref:`cpn_ws2812`

-**Bill of Materials**
+**Required Components**

 In this project, we need the following components.